Gogorenascence/billing-notes/billingNotes.md

 Certification #1 Carrier Accepted Conditions Certification #2 Carrier Accepted and All Disputed Conditions Certification #3 Carrier Accepted and DD Determined Conditions

+check email was received
+3 weeks for each
+Case will be closed
+Worker's comp will deny all treatment afterwards
+Speak to ombudsman